MarceauKa/laravel-crudable/readme.md

 - Easy to integrate on a **new project**
 - Easy to integrate to an **existing project**
-- Non-intrusive API (just add a trait and 2 methods on your model)
+- Non-intrusive API (just add a trait and one method to your model)
 - Focus on fields
 - Customizable
 - Laravel's way